zhengyaogu/PolyExpand/README.md

 #### When to Stop

 ![loss vs. epochs](./loss_prec.png)
-*training loss, validation loss, validation precision every 1000 batches.
-The x-axis spans 40 epochs*
+<span class="caption">Training loss, validation loss, validation precision every 1000 batches.
+The x-axis spans 40 epochs*</span>

-Based on the figure above, we decided that 40` epochs strikes a good balance between training time and performance, as the model has converged in 40 epochs. `40` epochs take about 4 hours to train on a GTX 1080 Ti, and achieves a precision above 99% on the validation set.
+Based on the figure above, we decided that `40` epochs strikes a good balance between training time and performance, as the model has converged in 40 epochs. `40` epochs take about 4 hours to train on a GTX 1080 Ti, and achieves a precision above 99% on the validation set.
 If you wish to train the model with a different number of epochs, use the `--n_epochs` flag to indicate your desired number of epochs when running
 `python3 train.py`.